 We also learnt that Bukit Piton area was under strong pressure from the surrounding plantations owners.
 As they were aware of the poor condition of the jungle they were quick to demand for this plot of land to be turned to palm oil plantation.
 Fortunately, at this stage the strong voices of those involved against the idea were heard.
 Conservation action continued for this forest to provide shelter and food source for the wildlife and local community.

-We were in favor of Bukit Piton for its conservations efforts and with that together with Bike and Tours, Kontraktor Malaysia and Tabin Lodge we saw the opportunity for eco tourism to take place.
+We were in favor of Bukit Piton for its conservations efforts and with that together with Bike and Tours, we saw the opportunity for eco tourism to take place.
 All visitors to Bukit Piton were given the opportunity to do their part to plant a tree.
 This is not just any tree but a tree that is going to be food source for the wildlife in years to come.
 The response has been positive for us to implement sustainable tourism in this region.

 In addition to that, based on past experience of replanting projects that did not meet its success, we decided to start our replanting project small but commit to longer period of time on maintenance.
 Our project in relation to 11,612HA is fairly small.
 Nevertheless, as a start we decided to commit to half a hectare for the next five years.
 We hope that our intentions for the replanting efforts and tours to Bukit Piton will serve as a means to give back to the local community and conservation.
-Dr Teoh submitted our proposal to the Forestry Department and we were very happy to learn that they have taken us seriously and have given us the trust to implement this replanting project in June 2017.
+Our proposal was submitted to the Forestry Department and we were very happy to learn that they have taken us seriously and have given us the trust to implement this replanting project in June 2017.

 So is Bukit Piton the lost soulless jungle?